Future-proof: Climate change and energy conservation

-The ability of a building's structural system to accommodate projected climate changes and whether "non-structural [behavioral] adaptations might have a great enough effect to offset any errors from... an erroneous choice of climate change projection."
+The ability of a building's structural system to accommodate projected climate changes and whether "non-structural [behavioral] adaptations might have a great enough effect to offset any errors from... an erroneous choice of climate change projection".
 The essence of the discussion is whether adjustments in the occupant's behavior can future-proof the building against errors in judgment in estimates of the impacts of global climate change.
-There are clearly many factors involved and the paper does not go into them in exhaustive detail.
-However, it is clear that "soft adaptations” such as changes in behavior (such as turning lights off, opening windows for cooling) can have a significant impact on the ability of a building to continue to function as the environment around it changes.
+There are many factors involved and the paper does not go into them in exhaustive detail.
+"Soft adaptations”, such as changes in behavior, can have a significant impact on the ability of a building to continue to function as the environment around it changes.
 Thus adaptability is an important criterion in the concept of "future-proofing" buildings.
 Adaptability is a theme that begins to come through in many of the other studies on future-proofing.

 There are examples of sustainable technologies that can be used in existing buildings to take "advantage of up-to-date technologies in the enhancement of the energetic performance of buildings."
 The intent is to understand how to follow the new European Energy Standards to attain the best in energy savings.
 The subject speaks to historic buildings and specifically of façade renewal, focusing on energy conservation.
 These technologies include "improvement of thermal and acoustic performance, solar shadings, passive solar energy systems, and active solar energy systems."
 The main value of this study to future-proofing is not the specific technologies, but rather the concept of working with an existing façade by overlapping it rather than modifying the existing one.
 The employment of ventilated facades, double skin glass facades, and solar shadings take advantage of the thermal mass of existing buildings commonly found in Italy.
 These techniques not only work with thermal mass walls, but also protect damaged and deteriorating historic facades to varying degrees.